Community Schoolyard Renovation Application

 How will projects be selected?

 Applications will be scored according to the matrix provided in this application, with school commitment, readiness, and need being most important.
 As we build a statewide program, we want to ensure a mix of geography and community types.
-As such, we have set an intention of funding two projects in Greater Minnesota and two projects within the Twin Cities metro.
+As such, we have set an intention of funding an equal mix of projects in Greater Minnesota and within the Twin Cities metro.

 How do you determine schools of high need?